elastic/support-diagnostics/README.md

 ## Running remotely - does not collect logs, configs or run system commands.
 Can be executed from a desktop without ES installed.
   * ./diagnostics.sh --host 192.168.137.10 --type remote

+## Running a diagnostic on a running Logstash instance using the default 9600 port
+  * ./diagnostics.sh --host 192.168.137.10 --type logstash

+## Running a diagnostic on a running Logstash instance using a custom port
+  * ./diagnostics.sh --host 192.168.137.10 --type logstash - port 9600

 ## Specifying a custom output directory
   *  ./diagnostics.sh --host 192.168.137.10 -o <full path to output directory>